All About Love by bell hooks

 “… when we talk about radical openness as essential to the building of community, we have to be willing to hear the voices of people not like ourselves.
 We have to be willing to respect people’s different ways.”

-Leave a Reply
+Leave a comment

 About Me

 I’m Victoria Griffith and I am enthusiastic about a LOT of things.
 Pine trees and mushrooms and the desert.
-Ocotillos, motorcycles, travel, and photography.
+Mountains and motorcycles, travel and photography.
 Friendship and writing and books and surviving the love of your life’s terminal diagnosis.
-I blog about some of these things here, mostly about books and writing, but about the other stuff now and then too.

-I was born in Paterson NJ, call Seattle WA my home, and spend the winters in the desert of Southern California.
-I try to get out to see as much of the world as time and money will allow.
+I was born in Paterson, NJ, call Seattle home, and spend winters in the desert of Southern California, where the light is different and the ocotillos are doing something extraordinary.
+I try to get out and see as much of the world as time and money will allow.

 If you’d like to say hi, you can reach me at vgriff@vgriff.com.